chriswmann/fmql/README.md

 Yes it was mostly vibe-coded, I've been meaning to write this for months and this way I finally got round to it.

+⚠️ **WARNING**: This code is buggy as hell.
+Use at your own risk.
+Don't blame me when it deletes your homework or accidentally formats your hard drive.
+I'm still working on it, and by "working on it," I mean "not working on it very much at all because I don't have time right now".

 ```sql
 SELECT * FROM ~/Documents WHERE size > 1000000 AND modified > '2025-01-01'
 -- Translation: "Show me all those chonky files I created this year"